Doing Business in Brazil

 Subsequently, on July 7, 2017, INPI promulgated Resolution INPI/PR no. 199, which established new guidelines for the examination of technology transfer agreements and registration of integrated circuit topography, technology transfer and franchise, recordable or registrable in the Institute.

-In general terms, the Resolution indicated the rules, formalities and documents that support the requirements of recordal or registration, detailing how the formal and technical examinations of the agreements will proceed.
-If the guidelines established by the Resolution are not observed, the recordal request may suffer formal and technical office actions and may even result in the rejection and /or shelving of the request.
+In general terms, this Resolution indicated the rules, formalities and documents that support applications for registration, detailing how the formal and technical examinations of the agreements will take place.
+If the guidelines set out in the Resolution are not complied with, the application for registration may be subject to formal and technical requirements, which may even result in the application being rejected and/or filed.

 The Resolution complemented the Normative Act no. 70/2017, which limited INPI’s interference power and removed from its sphere of action the fiscal and tax analysis of agreements submitted to the recordal/ registration.
 In this sense, all the Certificates now contain the following note: “The INPI did not examine the Agreement in light of tax and foreign capital legislation”.